chrjabs/scuttle/README.md

+Full empirical data for our CPAIOR'24 submission can be found in `cpaior24/`.

 # Scuttle - A Multi-Objective MaxSAT Solver in Rust

 Scuttle is a multi-objective MaxSAT solver written in Rust and based on the